bitcraft/pytmx/readme.md

 made in the Tiled metadata or the user properties.

 I realize that it creates problems with certain common names like "id", or "color".
 Overall, it should help with clean design.

-In the future, I may make an option for removing this check, as long as the programmer understands the risk.
+If you really don't care about name conflicts, there is an option you can try, at your own risk.
+Pass 'allow_duplicate_names=True' to any loader or to the TiledMap constructor and the checks will be disabled.

 In summary, don't use the following names when creating properties in Tiled: